-The KMOS spectrograph consists of 24 integral field units (IFUs) that patrol a 7.2 arcminute diameter field.
-Each IFU has an area of $2.8'' \times 2.8''$ with $0.2'' \times 0.2''$ spatial pixels.
-At the average redshift of the KROSS targets (z = 0.85) 2.8'' corresponds to $\sim 22$ kpc, which is well matched to mapping the KROSS galaxy properties out to several effective radii.
-The full parent sample of potential KROSS targets consists of $\gtrsim 17,000 \ z \sim 1$ star-forming galaxies (see Table 1) but we choose to observe pointings with target
+The KMOS spectrograph consists of 24 IFUs that patrol a 7.2 arcmin diameter field.
+Each IFU has an area of 2.8 arcsec $\times$ 2.8 arcsec with 0.2 arcsec $\times$ 0.2 arcsec spatial pixels.
+At the average redshift of the KROSS targets (z = 0.85) 2.8 arcsec corresponds to $\sim$ 22 kpc, which is well matched to mapping the KROSS galaxy properties out to several effective radii.
+The full parent sample of potential KROSS targets consists of $\gtrsim$ 17 000 $z \sim$ 1 star-forming galaxies (see Table 1) but we choose to observe pointings with target densities similar to (or generally greater than) the density of IFUs within the